Groundup Features: Art:Connect

 Lastly, we want to publish our activity booklet as an actual bounded book.
 We hope to distribute it to the different healthcare centres, for them to use as a coffee book in the waiting room.

 Thank you for taking time out to speak with us!
-Here’s our last question: How do you hope Art:Connect builds a City of Good?
+Here’s our last question: How do you hope Art:Connect helps Singapore become the City of Good?

 I think this has two aspects to it.